mysticdrew/FastFindAHK/README.md

 # FastFindAHK
 FastFind ported to autohotkey

-This is a straight up port to AHK
+Currently Untested just a straight port, feel free to PR any fixes/updates.

 FastFind details can be found here.
 Use the provided download link to get the dll and other required files.